sinnerfilled/sinnerfilled/README.md

   </p>
   </p>
-I'm usually in one of my Sixty or connor ponies, <br>
+I'm Calin! usually in one of my Sixty or connor ponies, <br>
 always on the left of the cafe.
 I use my RK900 / Nines pony sometimes too.

   </p>